 The lockout is an employer action that is designed to stop unions from economically harming a business when there are union contract negotiation disputes, and the current contract expires as a result.
 A lockout is a temporary, employer-initiated work stoppage in which employees are prohibited from returning to work when a contract expires and there’s no replacement contract.
-Union Proof discussed the court decisions that initially made lockouts legal, and gave an overview of how a lockout works, in a prior blog titled, Learning From a Lockout.
-In this blog, we dive deeper into the mechanics of the defensive and offensive lockout and provide additional examples of real world lockout events.
+Union Proof discussed the court decisions that initially made lockouts legal, and gave an overview of how they work, in a prior article titled, Learning From a Lockout.
+In this article, we dive deeper into the mechanics of the defensive and offensive lockout and provide additional examples of real-world events.

 Employer lockouts return power to businesses struggling to deal with difficult union representatives by enabling employers to put pressure on the union to accept reasonable contract terms.
 The court decisions legalizing lockouts created two types: defensive and offensive.
 Understanding the difference is the first step in assuring adherence to the laws.

 Before 1965, only the defensive version existed, where employers can only lockout employees in defense of their organization’s economic stability.
 This can be done by employers in response to union actions like sabotage, strike threats, strikes, or work slowdowns.
 Since then, three types of lockouts have emerged from various NLRB and court decisions, though only two categories – defensive and offensive – exist.

 The economic or defensive lockout is when an employer institutes a lockout to prevent economic losses due to a threatened union strike.
 The second type of lockout is due to a Supreme Court decision in NLRB vs. Brown Food Store (380 U.S. 278, 1965).
 The decision lets employers replace union workers with temporary employees when there is a multi-employer bargaining unit, and the union strikes one employer bargaining unit in order to put pressure on the whole unit.
 It’s called a whipsaw strike.